nikolashn/tuli/README.md

 ## Installation

 Requires GNU make and a C compiler.
-Modify config.mk to change the C compiler and C compiler flags.
+Modify config.mk to change the C compiler and C compiler flags (if necessary).

 Run `make install` as root.

 ## Documentation